How Our Law Firm Gives Back (and How You Can Too!)

-We know that December is a big month for giving- not just for our office, but for America in general.
-In 2016, a Network for Good study indicated that 30% of all charitable donations were made in December.
+December is a big month for giving in America.
+In 2016, a Network for Good study indicated that 30% of all charitable donations for the year were made in the month of December.
 And the last 3 days of December accounted for 11% of all charitable donations for the entire year!

 Giving USA found that in 2018, the largest source of charitable giving came from individuals at 68% of total giving; followed by foundations (18%), bequests (9%), and corporations (5%).
 Individual contributions make a big collective difference!

-One way our firm promotes giving back is by amending trusts (or wills) with the sole change of adding a charity to the distribution scheme at no cost.
+One way we encourage clients to give back is by amending trusts (or wills) with the sole change of adding a charity to the distribution scheme at no cost.
 (The cost of amending supporting documents will remain unchanged.)
 Other charitable bequests also receive a discount on services.

 When December ends, a new year will begin.
 How will you give back in 2020?